IRS Form 6252 Instructions

 Line 11: Commissions and other sale expenses

-In Line 11, enter any expenses you incurred when selling the property.
+In Line 11, enter any selling expenses you incurred when disposing the property.
 This might include:

 - Sales commissions